-Avalanche avoidance is the most important subject in avalanche education.
+Avoidance is - or it should be - the most important subject in avalanche education.
 It covers masses of information on mountains, snowpack, weather, equipment, travel tactics, human behavior etc. Many students feel overwhelmed by the sheer number of facts taught in avy courses.
 It really takes years to master the avalanche avoidance science.
 The beginner needs clear and simple means to avoid fatal danger.

 The most constant and unequivocal determinant of avalanche triggering is the slope angle.

-The simplest avalanche avoidance frameworks (Elementary Reduction method, ERM and Afterski method) utilize only information of the slope angle and the day's avalanche danger grade from the avalanche bulletin.
-They have been shown to be 80 to 100% effective in avalanche accident prevention.
+The simplest avalanche avoidance frameworks (Elementary Reduction method, ERM and Afterski method) utilize only information of the slope angle and the day's avalanche danger grade given in the avalanche bulletin.
+Their slope recommendations have been shown to be 80% (ERM) to 97% (Afterski) effective in fatal avalanche accident prevention.

-Avy wise clinopoles combine inclinometry and immediate visual risk check, making avalanche avoidance quick and simple even for the less experienced.
+Clinopoles combine quick inclinometry and immediate visual risk check, making avalanche avoidance quick and simple even for the less experienced.
 Using Clinopoles frees energy to learn more of the variables: snow, weather and group dynamics in relation to avalanche risk.

 what's in it for me?

-Ability to do slope safety evaluation in a couple of seconds results in frequent measurements.
+Ability to do inclinometry and slope safety evaluation in a couple of seconds results in frequent measurements.
 We have proven that it also develops your slope angle estimation skills.
 Repetition is the mother of learning!

-Informs you about entering a slope where you may trigger an avalanche, how close to or how far into risk zone you have come: gives time to plan alternative route.
+Informs you about entering a slope where you may trigger an avalanche, how close to or how far into risk zone you have come: gives impetus and a tool to plan an alternative route.